 Car parking is available at Dinas Rock and toilets and refreshments are sometimes available at the Community Hall at the start of the Gunpowder Works Trail by the turning circle at the eastern end of the village.

-- NEW!
-‘Powder Trail’ – listen to a series of downloadable tales of life at the former works.
+- ‘Powder Trail’ – listen to a series of downloadable tales of life at the former works.

 ‘The Old Gunpowder Factory at Glyn-neath’ by Merthyr & District Naturalists’ Trust (the ‘green book’) available for £2.00 from information centres.